 - Pick a topic to talk about beforehand (I’ll suggest some topics for each week but you can deviate, see how things go.)

-Month 2 Week 2: Basic vocabulary and grammar ③ + More speaking!
+Month 3 Week 1-2: Basic vocabulary and grammar ③ + Start speaking!

 [Memrise] JLPT N5 Vocabulary & Kanji (Levels 20-31) – You should be getting lots of vocabulary under your belt and be able to write more